CSEAS Fellowship for Visiting Research Scholars 2023/2024

 Fellowship Slots and Periods

-Six fellowships, including one librarian position, will become available on the following dates:
+Seven fellowships, including one librarian position, will become available on the following dates:1) July 1, 2023

 Applicants must be productive scholars of high reputation under 65 years of age at the time of the fellowship appointment; those over 65 may be considered only if they are outstanding.
 This fellowship is not available to individuals currently pursuing graduate degrees or post-doctoral studies.
 Only experienced librarians are eligible to apply for the library position.
 Scholars who have previously held CSEAS fellowships must wait six years after the completion of their fellowships before reapplying.

 Applicants must submit their applications via our online form.a) A completed online application form Online Application

 Online applications must have the following documents attached separately.

 Please send the files in PDF format by E-mail (email@example.com)

 b) A curriculum vitae (must not exceed 5 pages and must include a list of all major publications)

 c) A research plan for the fellowship term (Please write a concise overview of your research project for your stay at CSEAS within 2 pages.
 Please download and use this form.
 Please use double space and include paragraph descriptions.)